 During World War II the American forces captured the Marshall Islands, which in today’s terms is a four hour 40 minute flight to Truk Lagoon.

-This operation lasted for three solid days and as a result they sank approximately 53 Japanese ships and destroyed around 250 planes.
+This operation lasted for three solid days.
+As a result of the attack the Americans sank approximately 53 Japanese ships and destroyed around 250 planes.

 The sunken ships included twelve smaller Japanese warships (light cruisers, destroyers, and auxiliaries) and thirty-two merchant ships.